quigleytan/genome-assembly/README.md

 ## Overview

-This project reconstructs a DNA sequence from short, overlapping reads — the same problem real sequencing pipelines solve, at a scale meant for learning and experimentation rather than production use.
+This project reconstructs a DNA sequence from short, overlapping reads in FASTA or FASTQ format.
+Eulerian reconstruction was used as a proof-of-concept for the encoding, 2-bit k-mer hash tables, De Bruijn graphs and traversals, and FASTA file i/o.
+The contig and scaffolding assembly resembles real life bioinformatics pipelines more closely, as it is more tolerant of input data variability.

 Given a FASTA/FASTQ input, the pipeline: